Haruhi Suzumiya: Anime

 The anime adaptation of The Melancholy of Haruhi Suzumiya (涼宮ハルヒの憂鬱, Suzumiya Haruhi no Yūutsu), produced by the Japanese animation studio Kyoto Animation and directed by Tatsuya Ishihara, contained 14 episodes which aired in Japan between April 2 and July 2, 2006.
 It was originally aired in a nonlinear order, with the prologue and first seven chapters of the first novel intermixed with chapters from some of the later novels.
 The "next episode" previews feature two different episode numberings: one number from Haruhi, who numbers the episodes in chronological order, and one number from Kyon, who numbered them in broadcast order.
-The DVD releases start with "Episode 00" and are then shown in chronological order.
+The DVD releases start with "Episode 00" and are then shown in chronological order, with Yuki narrating the "next episode" previews.

 The anime was licensed and distributed by Bandai Entertainment over four DVDs released between May and November 2007.
 A complete box set was released on July 29, 2008.
 It was broadcast in Italy on Rai 4 between October 24, 2010, and February 6, 2011.
 Each of the North American releases offered a limited edition collector's set featuring the English dub DVD in chronological order, a subbed-only disc containing the episodes in broadcast order, and an official CD release of the opening, ending, and insert songs appearing in the show.

 The second season of the anime series was announced in a full-page advertisement of Asahi Shimbun on July 7, 2007, in Japan.
 Promotional videos included a live action sequence, inspired by the "Bamboo Leaf Rhapsody" chapter from the third novel The Boredom of Haruhi Suzumiya, depicting Haruhi and Kyon breaking into a school shown by footage taken from surveillance cameras.
-On December 18, 2007, the anime's official website, haruhi.tv, was replaced by a fake 404 error with five form-input fields, a reference to the pivotal date in The Disappearance of Haruhi Suzumiya, the fourth volume in the light novel series.
+On December 18, 2007, the anime's official website, haruhi.tv, was replaced by a faux 404 error with five form-input fields, a reference to the pivotal date in The Disappearance of Haruhi Suzumiya, the fourth volume in the light novel series.